LingRex: Linguistic Reconstruction with LingPy

-When using this package in your research, please make sure to quote the paper accordingly, and quote the software package as follows:
+When using this package in your research, please make sure to quote the respective papers, depending on the algorithms you use, and quote the software package as follows:

 Since this software package itself makes use of LingPy’s alignment algorithms, you should also quote the LingPy package itself.

 > List, J.-M. and R. Forkel (2021): LingPy.
 A Python library for quantitative tasks in historical linguistics.
-Version 2.6.7.
-Version 2.6.7.
+Version 2.6.9.
 Max Planck Institute for Evolutionary Anthropology: Leipzig. https://lingpy.org

 Install the package via pip: